theaquamarine/windows-powershell-docs/docset/windows/softwareinventorylogging/get-sildata.md

 ## DESCRIPTION
 **The Get-SilData** cmdlet displays a point in time collection from all Software Inventory Logging data sources.
-If this cmdlet runs on a Hyper-V Windows Server host that is running at least Windows ServerÂ® 2012 R2, it will also display data from all guests that are also running at least Windows Server 2012 R2 running in virtual machines on that host.
+If this cmdlet runs on a Hyper-V Windows Server host that is running at least Windows Server????
+2012 R2, it will also display data from all guests that are also running at least Windows Server 2012 R2 running in virtual machines on that host.
 Data is collected at the point in time when the cmdlet runs.

 Windows Server running in guest virtual machines needs to have Software Inventory Logging started and inventory collection run at least once.